If you are seeing a doctor about getting a prescription you can save yourself time, money and hassle if you bring all the things that are required.

 - Current Medications

-While you doctor can look these up (provided you know where they were done) it save a lot of time if you have copies but if you don't have copies, don't worry.
+While you doctor can look these up (provided you know where they were done) it saves a lot of time if you have copies but if you don't have copies, don't worry.

 Each of these impacts on the best choice of medications and duration.